zp021/Frontend-Mentor-order-summary-component/README.md

 ## My process

 I opted for desktop first approach this time.
-As this is an often debated topic online, i wanted to try both approaches when doing these challenges.
+As this is an often debated topic online, I wanted to try both approaches when doing these challenges.
+I decided to add a dark mode to this challenge to personalize it a bit.

 ### Built with